How can we help you? Below you will find answers to the questions we get asked the most.

-The EU Directive on Falsified Medicines (2011/62/EU) means that as of 9th February 2019 there must be new security measures in place on almost all prescription medicines.
+The EU Directive on Falsified Medicines (2011/62/EU) means that from 9th February 2019 onwards there must be new security measures in place on almost all prescription medicines.
 The verification system will work throughout Europe, with the aim to improve patient safety by preventing falsified medicines entering the legal supply chain.

 Before the pharmacist can dispense the medicine, they must scan a 2D matrix on the medicine pack.
 The information in the matrix will be compared to a database, which will confirm to the pharmacist that the medicine is genuine.
 The pharmacist will also check that the anti-tampering device on the pack has not been broken.
 Assuming all is ok, the pharmacist can then dispense the medicine and the patient can feel secure that it is genuine.

 The process is quick and it’s unlikely the patient will notice the system at all in the pharmacy.

 The pharmacy will also continue to sell medicines without the 2D matrix.
 The patient can rely on the safety of all medicines in Finnish pharmacies.